 Oral contraceptives: Studies have found that women using oral contraceptives (birth control pills) have a slightly higher risk of breast cancer than women who have never used them.
 Once the pills are stopped, this risk seems to go back to normal over time.
 Women who stopped using oral contraceptives more than 10 years ago do not appear to have any increased breast cancer risk.
 When thinking about using oral contraceptives, women should discuss their other risk factors for breast cancer with their health care provider.

-Depot-medroxyprogesterone acetate (DMPA; Depo-Provera) is an injectable form of progesterone that’s given once every 3 months as birth control.
-A few studies have looked at the effect of DMPA on breast cancer risk.
-Women currently using DMPA seem to have an increase in risk, but the risk doesn’t seem to be increased if this drug was used more than 5 years ago.
+Birth control shot: Depo-Provera is an injectable form of progesterone that’s given once every 3 months as birth control.
+A few studies have looked at the effect of birth control shots on breast cancer risk.
+Women currently using birth control shots seem to have an increase in breast cancer risk, but it appears that there is no increased risk in women 5 years after they stop getting the shots.

 Hormone therapy after menopause